iikerm/sfml-snake/README.md

 # Snake game in C++ using SFML library

-This is a simple version of the popular game 'snake' that I made to learn how to use classes in C++, along with the SFML graphics library
+This is a simple version of the popular game 'snake' that I made to learn how to use classes in C++, along with the SFML graphics library.

 It is currently only compiled for Ubuntu but I hope to be able to compile it for windows as well.